Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson5/README.md

 **Requirements:** The [LeakyStarship](https://github.com/VanderDev1/LeakyStarship) starter app

-Individual
-1. Part of an iOS developer's "toolkit" is the ability to quickly find the most useful information from Internet research.
-- Using the tools and knowledge you've experienced in this class, **find and fix the memory leak** in the Starship class (hints: there is a **closure** involved - *find out how closures can cause strong reference cycles and how to resolve them*)
+- Using the tools and knowledge you've experienced in this class, **find and fix the memory leak** in the Starship class (hints: there is a **closure** involved -

 <!-- > -->